Gyanreyer/OpenWilds/site/README.md

 `;
 ```

-The bundled scripts for each component will be wrapped in block scopes to avoid naming collisions, which means you cannot use top-level import declarations (ie, `import X from "/js/hello.js";`).
+The bundled scripts for each component will be wrapped in block scopes to avoid naming collisions.
+If you are using ESM, this means you cannot use top-level import declarations (ie, `import X from "/js/hello.js";`).
 However, you may use dynamic imports, such as `const X = await import("/js/hello.js");`.

 ```js
 /** /public/js/hello.js */